Siskin Hospital is committed to the development of clinical skills and specialized knowledge of its clinicians.

 The resident will provide patient care as a part of our inpatient and outpatient clinical staff with focus on patients that present with neurologic pathologies listed in the Description of Specialty Practice and Description of Residency Practice (DRP).
-They will also participate in three hours of mentored treatment time, two hours of meeting with their mentor to discuss weekly goals and discuss patient care or planning treatment sessions, and four hours per week of didactic experiences (competencies on use of technologies, planning presentations, development of case study/research, online coursework).
+He/she will also participate in three hours of mentored treatment time, two hours of meeting with his/her mentor to discuss weekly goals and discuss patient care or planning treatment sessions, and four hours per week of didactic experiences (competencies on use of technologies, planning presentations, development of case study/research, online coursework).

 Siskin Hospital for Physical Rehabilitation uses the program developed by the Institute for Knowledge Translation (ITK) as the main didactic component of the program.
 The curriculum includes online educational modules developed to provide education on the items identified in the Description of Residency Practice and Description of Specialty Practice; online mentoring; journal clubs; in-person weekend workshops in Indianapolis, Indiana; a practice examination; and various onsite learning experiences.
 The cost of the online curriculum, but all travel expenses for off-site weekend courses will be covered by the facility; however, the resident will be responsible for the cost associated with travel to the weekend workshops and the cost associated with the NCS examination.
 Included in the online curriculum is content that focuses on the most current evidence-based practice, integration of knowledge into practice, leadership, statistics and critical inquiry, and information on neurologic pathologies listed in the primary health conditions chart in the DRP.
 The IKT will also provide one practice examination, which will be completed in preparation for the NCS Examination.